-- 1. Get into pairs.
-You may work with the person next to you. - 2.
-What do you understand by the concept, "conflict"?

-You are now going to work in small groups.
+1. Get into pairs.
+You may work with the person next to you.
+2. What do you understand by the concept, "conflict"?
+3. You are now going to work in small groups.
 In your groups, discuss whether you have been involved in a conflict situation or have witnessed conflict happening: a.
 When playing a game with friends? b.
-With one of your brothers or sisters? c.
-At school, on the playground. d.
+With one of your brothers or sisters?
+C. At school, on the playground. d.
 At school, in the classroom. e.
-With yourself, when you have done or said something that you should not have. • How did you feel during the conflict situations?
-You are now going to work in small groups. • Now look at Worksheet 4.3.1 with pictures depicting different scenarios in your learned books.
-Your educator will allocate a picture to each small group. • Read each of the scenarios and explain what the conflict is about.
-For each of the pictures you need to answer the following questions: a.
+With yourself, when you have done or said something that you should not have.
+How did you feel during the conflict situations?
+You are n ow going to work in small groups. . at Worksheet 4.3.1 with pictures depicting different scenarios in your learner our educator will allocate a picture to each small group. ' . ch of the scenarios and explain what the conflict is about.
+For each of the you need to answer the following questions: a.
 Which of the characters is in conflict with another character? b.
 Describe, in no more than five words, what the conflict/disagreement is about.